tclscripts/BlackTools-TCL/BlackTools2.5.1/README.txt

 GREETS   : o Special thanks to QueenElsa and Florian for testing, suggesting fixes and new
              features inspiration for many parts of BlackTools.tcl that led to the improvement of this script.
-           o Thanks also to Time2Go > Ionut (retired..)
+           o As well, many thanks to psycho for his interest in testing & searching for issues. o Thanks also to Time2Go > Ionut (retired..)
-             - admin of #TCL-HELP Channel (without whom this script would not have gone so far) o Thank you to all those people who found bugs in the script and reported them and to all the users who joined #TCL-HELP and shared their ideas and suggestions.
+             - admin of #TCL-HELP Channel (without whom this script would not have gone so far) o Thank you to all those people who found bugs in the script and reported them and to all the users who joined #TCL-HELP and make me keep this project alive and updated.
              - #TCL-HELP web page: http://tclscripts.net
 -----------------------------------------------------------------------------------------------